 Recent weather patterns have left Texans living through some extreme winter weather.
 Snow, slush, and ice cover local highways and streets, making it difficult for all drivers to safely reach their destination.

 During these conditions, no one should travel unless they absolutely have to.
-However, not all jobs can guarantee a snow day with fresh burning firewood; and some people will have to traverse the roads in icy conditions.
+However, some people will have to traverse the roads in icy conditions.

 However, as local ice experts, the Emergency Ice team feels that it’s our responsibility to give our valued customers tips for driving in icy weather.
 Follow these helpful hints to help get your family from point A to point B, safely.